prometheus/prometheus/docs/querying/api.md

 ```

 ### Hover
-This endpoint returns a documentation according to the given word contains in the promQL expression provided
+This endpoint provides documentation based on the provided PromQL expression and cursor position as well as the data stored in the given Prometheus instance.
+It is typically used when the mouse hovers over the query.

+The result is a  [`Hover`](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_hover).

 ```
 POST /api/v1/langserver/hover